June 10, 2019

 The arches in Utah are among the most beautiful landscapes in the country.
 Ryan Smith

 Bill Sycalik used to be a management consultant in New York and Washington DC.
 Now, he is a plant-based, certified running coach on a mission to run a marathon in all 59 National Parks across the U.S. as part of the National Parks Marathon Project.
 His project sprung from being tired of the city life and wanting for a unique way to experience the beauty of our national park system.
 This adventure is perfect for anyone considering something similar or simply looking for some DIY adventure inspiration because he’s invited everyone to join him in his quest.
-You can hop on a marathon run with Bill at any point, which might be just what you need to
+You can hop on a marathon run with Bill at any point, which might be just what you need to kick start your own version.

 OPTION 2: GO NICHE OR SUPER LOCAL